jasonaaronwilson/c-armyknife-lib/README.md

 leaving just enough space so the linker can insert the proper constants), you can now assemble instructions for comet.

+## Planned Features

+1) User defined "microcode" (no recompilation necessary to have user defined opcodes)
+2) in conjunction with #1, provide some number of instructions that are closer to common architectures.
+3) time traveling debugger

 ## Intellectual Property

 I'm by no means an expert in this area of law.